 However, we found that this information might be outdated, especially if you take into account all the different revenue streams we have already listed.
 For instance, the Kavik river camp attracts thousands of visitors annually.

-They are charged for services like accommodation, camping, hunting, and fishing.
+They are charged for accommodation, camping, hunting, and fishing services.
 One thing that this camp has going for it is owned by a celebrity survival specialist, Sue Aikens.
 Because of her popularity, tourist flow has remained relatively high over the years.

 Another thing we should consider when looking at Sue’s finances is that owing to the way she lives, her living expenses have been significantly low.
-Presently, Sue Aiken’s net worth stands at $1 million.
+Presently, Sue Aiken’s net worth stands at $500,000.